Nicole Hawkins, PhD, CEDS-C

 Speaker Biography:

-Dr. Hawkins is the Chief Executive Officer at the Center for Change overseeing all aspects of the inpatient, residential and outpatient programs.
-She is a regular presenter on body image and the treatment of eating disorders on a local and national level.
-Dr. Hawkins developed a comprehensive body image program that focuses on the media, diet industry, plastic surgery, childhood issues, and learning to appreciate one’s body, and she leads these groups for the inpatient and residential patients.
-Dr. Hawkins has recently published several articles on the media and how this relates to eating disorders and presents nationally at conferences.
+Dr. Hawkins is a clinical psychologist and is the Chief Executive Officer at Center for Change.
+She is a specialist in eating disorders and body image and has provided clinical expertise at Center for Change since 1999.
+Dr. Hawkins developed a comprehensive body image program that focuses on the media, diet industry, plastic surgery, childhood issues, and learning to appreciate one’s body, and she leads these groups for the Inpatient and Residential patients at Center for Change.
+She is a Certified Eating Disorders Specialist (Consultant), has published several articles, and presents regularly at national and regional conferences.